BorderTech/java-common/README.md

 The qa-parent inherits all of the release functionality from bordertech-parent, discussed below.

-## Releasing

-The golden rule is ALWAYS do the release on a separate branch (it makes [backing out](https://github.com/BorderTech/java-common/wiki/Releasing#dealing-with-failure) much easier when problems arise).

-Full documentation is available in the wiki under [Releasing](https://github.com/BorderTech/java-common/wiki/Releasing).

 ## build-tools

 This is primarily a shared resources module used by qa-parent and potentially other BorderTech maven modules.